Lithium-ion battery fires

 How do you prevent a battery fire?

 Always store you batteries in a battery cabinet!
 If a battery overheats while it is being charged, a battery cabinet keeps any fire and explosion inside it, preventing the fire from spreading to your premises.
-And it keeps your employees safe.

 Battery fire result